freedomofpress/securedrop-docs/docs/admin/migration/admin_migration.rst

-Migrating from a Tails-Based SecureDrop
+Migrating from a Tails-based SecureDrop
 =======================================

 Pre-install tasks: